Sports News | Australian Tennis Great Fred Stolle Has Died at Age 86 | LatestLY

-Melbourne, Mar 6 (AP) Fred Stolle, a two-time major winner and member of three Davis Cup-winning teams, has died, Tennis Australia said on Thursday.
+Melbourne, Mar 6 (AP) Fred Stolle, a winner of two Grand Slam singles titles and 17 major doubles trophies, has died, Tennis Australia said Thursday.
+He was 86.

-Tennis Australia CEO Craig Tiley described Stolle as an "iconic figure" in tennis as a player and later as a commentator for Australia's Nine Network and for CBS and Fox Sports.
+Stolle was an “iconic figure” in tennis as a player and later as a commentator for Australia's Nine Network and U.S. broadcasters, Tennis Australia CEO Craig Tiley said.
 Tiley did not provide a cause of death.

-Tiley said Stolle was part of Australia's successful era in the 1960s as tennis progressed from an amateur to a professional sport.
+The 1.91-meter (6-foot-3) Stolle was part of Australia's successful era in the 1960s as tennis progressed from an amateur to professional sport.

+Nicknamed “Fiery Fred” or “Fiery” for short, he lost the first five Grand Slam singles finals he reached — four of them to fellow Australian Roy Emerson.
+He also fell in consecutive Wimbledon finals in 1963, 1964 and 1965.

 “A star member of Australia's Davis Cup team, Fred made significant contributions to the sport following his decorated career, as a coach and astute commentator."